The Best Compression Socks (and more) for Pregnancy

 Sigvaris offers Sheer Fashion Maternity Pantyhose in Natural or Black as well as Soft Opaque, only available in black - these are a bit more like tights.
 Both have compression level options of 15-20 mmHg and 20-30 mmHg to relieve tired, aching legs, swelling and help prevent varicose veins.
 Double-covered inlay microfiber yarn keeps you comfortable but also allows the pantyhose to easily glide on and off.

 Mediven also has two options for pantyhose; the Comfort Maternity Pantyhose and Sheer & Soft Pantyhose.
 The Comfort line comes in Ebony or Natural and a range of sizes and are more on the opaque side.
 Since pregnant women tend to run hot, these feature ClimaComfort fibers to assist with temperature control to keep you cool and fresh.
 If you want something more sheer, try the Sheer & Soft Pantyhose which are also available in Ebony or Natural and a range of sizes.
 These are infused with Mediven’s Silver Plus to prevent bacteria from multiplying and to wick moisture.
 As these are sheer, they are a bit delicate, so use care when donning and washing.
 Both of the maternity options from Mediven have an adjustable waistband too for the mama-to-be!

 Sometimes when you are pregnant, the last thing you want is something on your belly.
-If that is how you are feeling, we have a wide range of knee highs from sheer to fully opaque, and subtle to wow!
+If that is how you are feeling, we have a wide range of knee highs, including sheers, opaque and patterns!